dvoraq/sublime-text/README.md

 Setup
 -----

-Install layman in your ditribution is you don't installed it already and then execute:
+Install layman in your ditribution if you don't installed it already and then execute:

     sudo layman -a sublime-text